 There are three types of basic landlord insurance to consider applying for.
 These are essentially:

-- Buildings – this covers loss or damage to the actual physical building ie the structure of your property and means you can claim against fire and storm damage (in some cases even malicious damage by tenants).
+- Buildings – this covers loss or damage to the actual physical building i.e. the structure of your property and means you can claim against fire and storm damage (in some cases even malicious damage by tenants).

-- Contents – insurance for damage from spills and torn furniture to breakage of white goods and appliances etc
+- Contents – insurance for damage from spills and torn furniture to breakage of white goods and appliances etc.

 - Rent guarantee – this makes sure you never miss out on a month’s rent if the tenant can’t or won’t pay, or if the property itself becomes void for a certain amount of time (a fire, for instance, could cause loss of rental income for several months – maybe even a year).

-Although Buildings and Contents insurance are pretty much standard for landlords these days – and the third (Rent guarantee) is gaining in popularity, it’s also possible to add on other forms of cover to your landlord insurance policy.
+Although Buildings and Contents insurance is pretty much standard for landlords these days – and the third (Rent guarantee) is gaining in popularity, it’s also possible to add on other forms of cover to your landlord insurance policy.

-One form of additional cover is Landlord liability and is where a tenant or visitor to the flat is injured due to, for instance, tripping over a broken floorboard, or getting a concussion with a bit of loose plaster falling on their head.
+One form of additional cover is Landlord liability which is where a tenant or visitor to the flat is injured due to, for instance, tripping over a broken floorboard, or getting a concussion with a bit of loose plaster falling on their head.
 This will cover your legal costs as well as damages if the injured party attempts to take you to court.

 Thanks to the current political climate a new form of cover available to landlords is Terrorism cover – although this extra cover would only really apply to landlords with a block of flats in a major UK city.

 Choosing landlord insurance for your business or property investment isn’t about getting the cheapest deal, but the cover that will best suit your needs – although obviously, you want to find the best value quote too.
-And that’s why it’s important to compare carefully, making sure the policy ticks both the ‘cover’ and the ‘price’ boxes for you.
+And that’s why it’s essential to compare carefully, making sure the policy ticks both the ‘cover’ and the ‘price’ boxes for you.

-Money saving tips for your landlord’s insurance
+Money-saving tips for your landlord insurance